-In December 2011, the EPA issued new emissions limits under the CAA's National Emission Standards for Hazardous Air Pollutants (NESHAP) regulating hazardous air pollutant emissions, from coal- and oil-fired electric generating units.
+In December 2011, the EPA issued new emissions limits under the CAA's National Emission Standards for Hazardous Air Pollutants (NESHAP) to regulate air emissions from coal- and oil-fired electric generating units.
 Emission limits included in the NESHAP are based on the application of maximum achievable control technology (MACT).
+The Company believes the Boardman plant should meet the MACT requirements without additional capital investment, once installation of the emissions controls already anticipated to meet the revised rules for SO2 and NO_x emissions at Boardman is complete.
+Those anticipated controls include a Dry Sorbent Injection system to be added to Boardman in 2014, at an estimated capital cost to the Company of \$27 million, including allowance for funds used during construction (AFDC).
+DEQ rules provide for coal-fired operation at Boardman to cease no later than December 31, 2020.

-Based on its review of the rules and the preliminary full-scale test results, the Company believes the Boardman plant should be able to meet the MACT requirements with the installation of the currently planned controls.
-The operator of the Colstrip plant has provided the Company with estimated costs for emission control modifications to Units 3 and 4 that may be necessary to meet the MACT requirements.
+The operator of the Colstrip plant has provided the Company with estimated costs for emissions control modifications to Units 3 and 4 that may be necessary to meet the MACT requirements at Colstrip.
 Based on this estimate, the Company expects that its share of these costs, as a 20% owner of Units 3 and 4, will not exceed \$10 million.

-Regulation of mercury emissions is contemplated under NESHAP.
-However, the states of Oregon and Montana have previously adopted regulations concerning mercury emissions that have had an impact on the Company as follows:
+Although regulation of mercury emissions is contemplated under NESHAP, the states of Oregon and Montana have previously adopted regulations concerning mercury emissions.
+Both Boardman and Colstrip meet the mercury compliance requirements in their respective states.